 Our Stroke Calibration Network can act as a pre-processing module for real-world sketches.
 For interactive face image manipulation like \cite{jo2019sc}, a plausible input sketch is necessary.
 When free-hand drawn sketches are directly fed into those models, the results may be unacceptable.
 In this case, our Stroke Calibration Network can also act as pre-processing modification module. \cite{jo2019sc} is a recent facial image editing method.
 Users draw sketch $S$ and color as guidance on incomplete image $I\odot M$ erased by mask $M$.
-To show effectiveness and efficiency of our approach in this case, we first directly use original poorly-drawn sketch $S$ as input sketch for \cite{jo2019sc} to get an edited image.
+To show the effectiveness and efficiency of our approach, in this case, we first directly use original human-like sketch $S$ as input sketch for \cite{jo2019sc} to get an edited image.
 Then we feed the refined sketch $R$ pre-processed by our Stroke Calibration Network to produce another edited image.
 As demonstrated in Figure \ref{fig:pre-processing_for_SCFEGAN}, when the input sketch is sparse and contains wrong strokes and directly fed into \cite{jo2019sc}, the generated facial features are distorted and deformed.
-Our Stroke Calibration Network can calibrates unreason strokes and add necessary details.
+Our Stroke Calibration Network can calibrate unreasonable strokes and add necessary details.
 When this refined sketch is fed into \cite{jo2019sc}, the result is improved significantly.

-Our method also show its potentialities for sketch-based object search \cite{yuan2018query,he2019triangles} and image retrieval \cite{huang2019content,Ioannakis2019Retrieval,Choi2019SketchHelper}.
-Various works have been proposed to efficiently support automatic annotation of multimedia contents and help content-based retrieval, and obtaining precise image sample sufficing the user specification may not be always handy in every instance.
-In such cases, sketch can be an alternative solution to initialize the search, \textit{i.e.}, sketch based image retrieval \cite{yuan2018query,Zhang2019retrieval}.
-Our method can complete necessary object information that would be critical for a reliable search performance.
+Our method also show its potential for sketch-based object search \cite{yuan2018query,he2019triangles} and image retrieval \cite{huang2019content,Ioannakis2019Retrieval,Choi2019SketchHelper}.
+Various works have been proposed to efficiently support automatic annotation of multimedia contents and help content-based retrieval, but obtaining precise image samples sufficing the user specification may not be always handy.
+In such cases, the sketch can be an alternative solution to initialize the search, \emph{i.e.}, sketch based image retrieval \cite{yuan2018query,Zhang2019retrieval}.
+Our method can help complete necessary object information critical for a reliable search performance.